 The LEAP II Program allows sophomore students to work on campus in a role that is closer related to their major and is geared to prepare students for internships or other work options after their sophomore year.
 Only sophomore students successfully completing the LEAP program are eligible for LEAPII.

 All Federal Work Study positions are posted in CareerLink.
+There are many student employment programs to earn your award.
 If you need help in creating and saving your job search, visit our Cyber Career Center for assistance from a cyber career coach.
 As with all positions in ODU CareerLink, a resume is required for application.
 We have Cyber Coaches to assist you, but to get started; here are some Resume Samples to use as a guide!

 Keep checking, jobs are posted every day.
 You should also consider talking to various friends, ODU staff and faculty members that you have a relationship with as they may have other suggestions for you.
 You may also set up a search agent that will inform you when jobs become available.